 - Get your cat into a regular, reliable routine.
 This includes food, play, and general attention

 You could also distract your cat with corrective therapy.
-When they start burying food, distract them with noise.
+When she starts burying food, distract her with noise.
 Just be careful that your cat does not associate this negative connotation with food.

 Cats burying food is usually harmless, though.
 It’s a survival instinct, after all, and cats will always embrace these.
-What’s important, however, is that you understand why your cat is doing it.
+What’s important is that you understand why your cat is doing it.

-If your cat shows no inclination to eat at all, however, you should seek help.
-If your cat isn’t eating, that’s far more concerning than what they do with the food.
+If your cat shows no inclination to eat at all, you should seek help from a vet.
+If your cat isn’t eating, that’s far more concerning than what she does with the food.